Dennis Marion Schnurr: Bishop of Duluth

-On January 18, 2001, Schnurr was appointed as the eighth bishop of the Diocese of Duluth by Pope John Paul II.
-He received his episcopal consecration on April 2, 2001, from Archbishop Harry Flynn, with Archbishop Gabriel Higuera and Bishop Lawrence Soens serving as co-consecrators.
+On January 18, 2001, Schnurr was appointed as the eighth bishop of Duluth by Pope John Paul II.
+He received his episcopal consecration at the Duluth Entertainment Convention Center on April 2, 2001, from Archbishop Harry Flynn, with Archbishop Gabriel Higuera and Bishop Lawrence Soens serving as co-consecrators.
 Schnurr selected as his episcopal motto: Quaerite faciem Domini, meaning, "Seek the face of the Lord" from Psalms 105:4.

-Coadjutor Archbishop and Archbishop of Cincinnati
+Coadjutor and archbishop of Cincinnati

-Schnurr was named coadjutor archbishop of the Archdiocese of Cincinnati by Pope Benedict XVI on October 17, 2008.
-As coadjutor, Schnurr automatically succeeded Archbishop Pilarczyk when he retired on December 21, 2009.
-On January 21, 2017, Schnurr expressed his opposition to the refugee ban on people from certain Muslim majority nations that was enacted by the Trump administration.
-Schnurr said that refugees had a right to seek a safe place for themselves and their families.
+Schnurr was named coadjutor archbishop of Cincinnati by Pope Benedict XVI on October 17, 2008.
+As coadjutor, Schnurr automatically succeeded Archbishop Daniel Pilarczyk when he retired on December 21, 2009.

-In 2010, Schnurr revoked archdiocese permission for a "Violence Against Women" event at Seton High School in Cincinnati because one of the speakers supported abortion rights for women.
+In 2010, Schnurr revoked permission for a "Violence Against Women" event at Seton High School, a Catholic school in Cincinnati, because one of the speakers supported abortion rights for women.
 The sponsors disinvited the speaker, but the archdiocese still denied its support for the event.

-On November 21, 2018, Schnurr expressed "enormous disappointment" at a Vatican request for the USCCB to delay a vote on a measure tightening procedures for sexual abuses case.
+In November 2018, Schnurr expressed "enormous disappointment" at a Vatican request for the USCCB to delay a vote on tightening procedures for sexual abuses case.
 The Vatican said it wanted to consider a global response first.

-In August 2019, Schnurr removed Auxiliary Bishop Joseph Binzer from his position as the head of priest personnel.
-Geoff Drew, a priest in St. Jude Parish, had raped a 10-year-old boy between 1988 and 1991.
+In August 2019, Schnurr removed Auxiliary Bishop Joseph Binzer from his position as the head of priest personnel for the archdiocese.
+Reverend Geoff Drew, a priest in St. Jude Parish, had raped a 10-year-old boy between 1988 and 1991.
 After learning about these allegations, Binzer failed to report them to the archbishop or other officials in the archdiocese.
 Binzer resigned as auxiliary bishop in May 2020.

 In May 2020, Schnurr decided not to renew the contract of Jim Zimmerman, a teacher at Archbishop Alter High School in Kettering, Ohio, because he was part of a same-sex marriage.
 A teacher at the school for 23 years, Zimmerman was open about his marriage with school officials, other faculty and students.
 According to Zimmerman, his principal told him that a community member had alerted Schnurr about the marriage.
 Zimmerman's supporters at Alter High School and in Kettering accused Schnurr of homophobia, which he strongly denied.

-On July 20, 2021, Schnurr said that he disapproved of a town hall being held by President Joe Biden at Mount Saint Joseph University in Cincinnati, but admitted he had no power to block it.
+In July 2021, Schnurr said that he disapproved of a town hall being held by US President Joe Biden at Mount Saint Joseph University in Cincinnati, but admitted he had no power to block it.
 Schnurr did not explain his reasoning.
-Schnurr said that he would have never approved this event on archdiocese property.
+Schnurr said that he would have never approved this event on archdiocese property.In October 2021, Schnurr presented a restructuring plan for the archdiocese that could close 70% of its parishes.

+In October 2024, Schnurr announced the severing of a 110-year partnership with the Girl Scouts of the USA and the Girl Scouts of Western Ohio.
+Schnurr stated that recent changes by the national organization did not align with Catholic teaching on sexuality and gender identity.